w3f/research/docs/polkadot/keys/1-accounts-more.md

 ## Schnorr signatures

-We prefer Schnorr signatures because they satisfy the [Bitcoin Schnoor wishlist](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki) and work fine with extremely secure curves, like the Ed25519 curve or secp256k1.
+We prefer Schnorr signatures because they satisfy the [Bitcoin Schnorr wishlist](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) and work fine with extremely secure curves, like the Ed25519 curve or secp256k1.

 We observe the Bitcoin Schnorr wishlist oversells the promise of schnorr multi-signatures because they actually require three round trips, which works for industrial usage, but complicates.
 Another scheme call mBCJ from pages 21 and 22 of https://eprint.iacr.org/2018/417.pdf provides a two round trip multi-signature, but we require a delinearized variant of mBCJ for accounts https://github.com/w3f/schnorrkel/issues/15 and mBCJ is not actually a Schnorr signatures.